Computer Virus Definition

 The way a computer virus acts depends on how it’s coded.
 It could be something as simple as a prank that doesn’t cause any damage, or it could be sophisticated, leading to criminal activity and fraud.
 Many viruses only affect a local device, but others spread across a network environment to find other vulnerable hosts.

-A virus that infects a host device will continue delivering a payload until it’s removed.
+A computer virus that infects a host device will continue delivering a payload until it’s removed.
 Most antivirus vendors have small removal programs that eliminate the virus.
 Polymorphic viruses make it difficult for removal because they change their footprint consistently.
 The payload could be stealing data, destroying data, or interrupting services on the network or the local device.

 Symptoms of Computer Virus